Speaking and Listening

 Language skills are closely linked to improved life chances and social mobility.
-Spoken vocabulary at the age of five is said to be one of the key indications of how many GCSEs a child will get at the age of sixteen.
+Spoken vocabulary at the age of five is said to be one of the key indicators of how many GCSEs a child will get at the age of sixteen.
 Children come to school with different vocabulary size and depth and so we assess children on entry to gauge their individual language skills using Speech Link and Language Link.
 Extra support can then be given to any child who needs it so that their progress is optimal and they become more confident speakers.

 Phonics and Reading

 Reading opens children’s worlds to grapple with some of the big issues in life.
 It opens up possibilities for their personal, social, spiritual and emotional development.

 In EYFS and key stage 1 we use ‘Letters and Sounds’ as a basis for our phonics teaching.
 Our reading books are based around a variety of different phonics schemes which allow the children to practice and apply the sounds they are learning within their phonics lessons.
 Children work through different texts that are matched closely to their decoding skills and knowledge of tricky, non-decodable words.
 Once they are confidently decoding, they move on to reading banded books to ensure that the right level of challenge is being given to the child to ensure maximum progress for decoding and comprehension.
 When a teacher feels that the child is ready to move to the next level, they will ‘benchmark’ the child, also using their own knowledge of the child to make the decision to move up to the next level.
 When the child has worked through the book bands, the child will become a ‘free’ reader.